-As discussed in Note 2, HRSD adopted GASB Statement No. 84, Fiduciary Activities, effective July 1, 2020.
-HRSD has prepared fiduciary fund financial statements for the fiscal years ended June 30, 2022 and 2021.
-The statements include information on one of HRSD's three postemployment benefits other than pensions (other postemployment benefits, or OPEB) plans, and information on funds held by HRSD to apply toward customer accounts.
+As discussed in Note 2, HRSD has prepared fiduciary fund financial statements for the fiscal years ended June 30, 2023 and 2022.
+The statements include information on HRSD's Retiree Health Plan (RHP), one of HRSD's three postemployment benefits other than pensions (other postemployment benefits, or OPEB) plans, and information on funds held by HRSD to apply toward customer accounts.